Backendless Login API¶

 AsyncCallback<BackendlessUser> callback,

-boolean stayLoggedIn, );
+boolean stayLoggedIn );

-public BackendlessUser Backendless.UserService.login( String login,
+public BackendlessUser Backendless.UserService.login( String identity,

 String password,